PhoenixTales/phoenix-docs/world/factions/guilds/sfb.md

 * Demon Summoner: "brave Creatures"
 * Secret Thieves Guild: "Fodder"

+*What the Scrapers say about others:*
+[Hasn't been written by Mike.]

 **Gothic v0.56c:**
 * Templars: "Escorting the Scraper's Union to the Exchange place is most often connected with trouble.
 Those damned mercenaries [OC]."
 * Novices: "Our Templars must be damn careful when escorting the Scrapers from the Free Camp to the exchange place."

 ## Visuals